Ugly sweaters parties are so popular for the Christmas season. Why not make these fun Rice Krispies ugly sweaters treats to serve at your next party?!

 - 1 teaspoon vanilla

-- In large bowl of stand mixer combine the egg whites and vanilla and beat until frothy.
+- In large bowl of a stand mixer combine the egg whites and vanilla and beat until frothy.

 - Add confectioners’ sugar gradually and mix on low speed until sugar is incorporated and the mixture is shiny.